leapfrogtechnology/just-handlebars-helpers/README.md

 ```

 #### and
+Returns the boolean AND of two or more parameters passed i.e
-Returns true if all the param values are true.
+it is true iff all the parameters are true.

 Parameters:
 ```